-When you first enter your credit card to pay for a Cookiebot subscription, you may see a charge of 1 EUR (approximately 1.08 USD OR 0.85 GBP) on your credit card.
-This amount is withdrawn by the payment provider to verify the credit card and is then returned to your credit card/account again immediately since it is only for verification purposes.
-For that reason, no invoice is issued in this regard.
+When you first enter your credit card to pay for a Cookiebot subscription, you may see a charge of 1 EUR (approximately 1.08 USD or 0.85 GBP) on your credit card.
+The payment service provider charges this amount to verify your credit card and then refunds it immediately.
+No invoice is issued for this charge.

 For more information about your subscription price, please see How do I know what plan I've subscribed to? and Why has my subscription size changed?